A History of Mojacar Bowls Club by Alan Bramble

 During this time the club members faced significant problems with the managers installed by the owner, which resulted in the members of the club being informed that the bowling green would be closed at the end of December 2000.

-Also at that time there was a growing desire amongst a number of bowlers to join a new club being set up that was fully owned by its membership, Many members of La Mata LBC also left to join the new club making it necessary to call an EGM in November 2000 specifically to wind up the Club and dispose of its assets.
+Also at that time there was a growing desire amongst a number of bowlers in the local bowls clubs to join a new club being set up that would be fully owned by its membership, Many members of La Mata LBC also left to join the new club making it necessary to call an EGM in November 2000 specifically to wind up the Club and dispose of its assets.

 Friday 26th January 2001, the La Mata LBC members held their last dinner dance at the “Parador de Mojacar” where many members wore black in protest at the closure.